 Pictured below is a 14-fret triple O qulited maple guitar.
 It features a Carpathian spruce top, This is a beautiful guitar and is a great player too!

 After the guitar is shipped, purchasers have 10 days to play and listen and generally "feel" the guitar and if they are not satisfied, the guitar can be returned.
-Solid Rock Guitar Company's policy is to refund 80% of the purchase price AFTER we inspect the guitar for wear, etc.
+Solid Rock Guitar Company's policy is to refund 70% of the purchase price after we inspect the guitar for damages, abuse, etc.

 We hope that you enjoy your Solid Rock guitar and we look forward to having you as a customer.